 Holly is on the gala committee with her mum Helen who said: “We got involved because the old committee was standing down and it would have been a shame to see the gala come to an end.”

-The committee is always looking for more people to get involved.
-Those interested can call Mrs Moorhouse on 07701 097990 or at firstname.lastname@example.org.
+The committee’s always looking for more people to get involved.
+Call Mrs Moorhouse on 07701 097990 or at firstname.lastname@example.org.

 Marsh Mill Sails Turned to Mark 221 Years

 People who love Marsh Mill gathered as the sails were turned to celebrate its 221st birthday.

 Mayor of Wyre Councillor Tom Balmain cuts the Marsh Mill 221st Birthday Cake

 The sails had been in action a few days before the anniversary celebration, but there were cheers as they were set in motion again at a Friday night party to preview two days of displays and activities.

 Sails and internal machinery were in use again over the birthday weekend, adding to the interest for those taking tours of the mill.

 Mayor of Wyre Councillor Tom Balmain officially opened the event by cutting a birthday cake and was then able to sample some of the interesting displays which attracted large crowds over the weekend.

 Marsh Mill was open to the public with free guided tours to the top and a variety of attractions to enjoy, as they celebrated this landmark event.

 Friends of Marsh Mill celebrate 220 years